 The Man Behind the Name

 Who is the original Poindexter?
-Some might assume it’s Poindexter’s founder and leader of thirty-two years, Bill Costigan, a longtime musician, former bicycle mechanic, photographer, and rusty surfer.
+Some might assume it’s Poindexter’s founder and leader of thirty-four years, Bill Costigan, a longtime musician, former bicycle mechanic, photographer, and rusty surfer.
 For Bill, though, it’s the optimistic and inventive cartoon character featured in the “Felix the Cat” comics from his childhood.
 This mischievous genius with an IQ of 222 is the namesake for the business Bill began in 1987.
 Poindexter’s was developed as Bill finished his degree at the Musician’s Institute of Technology in Hollywood, and is the fruit of his extensive experience playing in live venues and recording studios in Los Angeles.

 Bill developed a keen appreciation for the nuances of sound through these experiences, and today, he still dedicates his eyes, ears, and ideas to every Poindexter’s project.
 His passion and attentive care are matched by a talented and creative crew who share his love for music, photography, storytelling, design, and fabrication.